kbumsik/opus-media-recorder/README.md

 3. `make all` to build. `PRODUCTION=1 make all` to build for production.

-4. `npm run start` to run a test web server locally.
+4. `make run` to run a test web server locally.
+Default URL is `https://localhost:9000` (It has to be HTTPS).

-5. `make clean` to clean up files.
+5. `make clean` to clean up build files.